Jun 13, 2017

 Here are just some of the ways businesses lose money and why reliable Internet service is essential.

 Let’s start with the most obvious: your transactions.
 When your network drops or even slows down, customers become wary of buying online.
 You may also experience numerous double billings.
 That’s an accounting nightmare you want to avoid.

 Cost to Customer Service

 Your company is only as good as your customers’ perception.
-When clients cannot receive the help they need due to a downed network, the result is a negative experience, which is often shared out in detail across social media.
+When clients cannot receive the help they need due to a downed network; the result is a negative experience, often shared out in detail accounts across social media.
 Don’t let faulty technology turn your greatest asset into your biggest enemy.

 Cost to Internal Communications